Spy Wednesday: Are We Spies for the Darkness?

 Why Did He Do It?

 Luke’s account demands the question that Christians have asked since the Passion: Why did Judas betray Jesus?
-After all, he was one of the Twelve (Mt 26:14, 47; Mk 14:10, 20; Jn 6:71; cf. Lk 22:3), and Acts also references that Judas was among the Apostles, as Peter declares, “he was numbered among us and allotted his share in this ministry” (Acts 1:17).
+After all, he was one of the Twelve (Matthew 26:14, 47; Mark 14:10, 20; John 6:71; cf. Luke 22:3), and Acts also references that Judas was among the Apostles, as Peter declares, “he was numbered among us and allotted his share in this ministry” (Acts 1:17).

 And yet, there are constant warning signs in this disciple.
 He opposed the anointing of Jesus at Bethany, for example, asking, “Why was this oil not sold for three hundred days’ wages and given to the poor?”
-John adds, “He said this not because he cared about the poor but because he was a thief and held the money bag and used to steal the contributions” (Jn 12:4-6).
+John adds, “He said this not because he cared about the poor but because he was a thief and held the money bag and used to steal the contributions” (John 12:4-6).

 The motivation for Judas in his active betrayal of Jesus remains a mystery, and scholars, saints and theologians have long pondered it.
 Perhaps he sought to have Jesus brought before the authorities in order to force events forward to have Jesus proclaimed as the Messiah.
 Possibly, he wanted to bring Jesus into a situation in which he is forced to prove himself as the Messiah.
 And, of course, both Luke and John suggest that Satan had entered into Judas, and he was delivered firmly into the darkness.

-One aspect of Judas that is especially significant is the way that Judas refers to Jesus only as “Rabbi” (Mt.
-26:25).
+One aspect of Judas that is especially significant is the way that Judas refers to Jesus only as “Rabbi” (Matthew 26:25).
 He saw him as a teacher and seems never to have developed a belief in Jesus as the Christ.
 His faith was still shallow.
 He journeyed with Jesus, heard him teach and saw the miracles.
 And still his faith was meager.
 Long before he went to the Sanhedrin, Judas was betraying Jesus in little ways.

 The Betrayer and Penitent

 The account of the betrayal is connected intimately with the reaction of Judas when the enormity of his crime became apparent.
-He tries to bring the money back to the chief priests and elders, crying out, “I have sinned in betraying innocent blood” (Mt 27: 3-4).
+He tries to bring the money back to the chief priests and elders, crying out, “I have sinned in betraying innocent blood” (Matthew 27: 3-4).
 Matthew has already given the alarming declaration of Jesus, “The Son of Man indeed goes, as it is written of him, but woe to that man by whom the Son of Man is betrayed.
-It would be better for that man if he had never been born” (Mt.
-26:24).
+It would be better for that man if he had never been born” (Matthew 26:24).

 Despairing of forgiveness, overcome by his guilt and unable to see even at the end that he could repent and turn in faith to God’s loving mercy, Judas hangs himself.